 Elevation change on your run course can be a blessing and a curse.
+Downhill sections can help break up a monotonous run, and can even help build strength in your lower legs.

 Sure, the uphills are harder to breathe on…but for many of us, the downhills are WAY more painful.